 What we are doing to help our passengers with additional needs

-Awareness training was carried out by the team from the Autism Initiatives charity based in Inverness.
-The focus of the training was on the hidden disability aspects of autism and how staff can help make the journey through the airport far easier.
-Approximately 20 members of the team attended and more training and awareness sessions are planned for the near future.
+Approximately 40 member of the team have now attended training with the Autism Initiatives charity based in Inverness.
+The focus of the training is on the hidden disability aspects of autism and how staff can help make the journey through the airport far easier.